 A comprehensive plan is not a law.
-The Town Board must pass a resolution adopting the comprehensive plan in order to make the guidelines and recommendations it contains official.
+The Town Board must enact an ordinance adopting the comprehensive plan in order to make the guidelines and recommendations it contains official.
 Once that has been done, New York State statute [Town Law § 272-a] requires that "all municipal land use regulations must be in accordance with the comprehensive plan, and also that all plans for capital projects of another government agency on land included in the comprehensive plan shall take the plan into consideration."

-In order to bring about the future envisioned in the Comprehensive Plan, municipal leaders must be familiar with the Plan and enact the regulations needed to achieve the goals.
+In order to bring about the future envisioned in the Comprehensive Plan, municipal leaders must be familiar with the Plan, use the implementation section, and enact the regulations needed to achieve the goals.